RINet Residue Interaction Network Inference Toolkit

 Troubleshooting

 If the macOS app will not open, check your macOS security prompt and ensure the DMG was fully downloaded.
-If the CLI command is not found after pip installation, confirm the environment is activated and run python -m pip -V to verify pip is pointing to the expected environment.
+If the CLI command is not found after pip installation, ensure that your virtual environment is activated and that python -m pip refers to the same Python installation used to run rinet.
 If a run produces a flat profile, confirm your graph construction settings generate a nontrivial contact graph and that the seed residue index is valid for the structure.